-A good South Florida criminal defense attorney must be able to evaluate the strengths and weaknesses of a case in order to gain leverage in plea negotiations.
+A good Miami-Dade County criminal defense attorney must be able to evaluate the strengths and weaknesses of a case in order to gain leverage in plea negotiations.
 It works like any bargaining situation.
 The side with more to offer will usually win.

 Negotiating pleas are a large part of a criminal defense attorney's job.
 And it does not just come down to luck of the draw.
 It takes work and detailed investigation of the facts and witnesses involved to get the State to offer a favorable resolution.